 A Doctor of Podiatric Medicine (DPM) specializes in care of the feet and ankles.
 People often take their feet for granted, until they develop conditions that affect their mobility and wellbeing.
 Podiatrists often deal with chronic health conditions, including peripheral vascular disease and diabetes.
 Their schooling requires an in-depth understanding of foot and ankle anatomy and physiology.
 They perform basic foot surgeries (bunionectomies, ingrown nails, correction of hammer toes, and removal of osteophytes, corns, neuromas, and bone spurs).
 To treat more complex conditions and patients with severe illnesses, they often refer to or co-manage with an orthopedic surgeon.

-Doctor of Optometry (DO)
+Doctor of Optometry (OD)

-A Doctor of Optometry (DO) is an eye specialist who prescribes glasses and contact lenses, removes foreign bodies from the eye, and in some states can do minor eye surgeries.
-As a DO, you will learn to detect and treat eye conditions before they become severe.
+A Doctor of Optometry (OD) is an eye specialist who prescribes glasses and contact lenses, removes foreign bodies from the eye, and in some states can do minor eye surgeries.
+As an OD, you will learn to detect and treat eye conditions before they become severe.
 Many times, it is an optometrist who picks up signs of diabetes or other conditions before a patient is aware of it and refers the patient to their physician for management.
 You can choose to work independently and see patients on your own or work closely with an ophthalmologist where you see patients pre- and postoperatively.

 Allied Health Careers and Reconsidering Medicine